Undercover Cops: Home version

 Undercover Cops was later ported to the Super Famicom by the company Varie.
 An American localization was planned, but canceled.
 The unreleased American version was reviewed in Vol. 58 of Nintendo Power.

-A physical re-release was released for the SNES by Retro-Bit.
+A physical release with an official translation was released for the SNES by Retro-Bit.
+3000 units were shipped to North America and Europe in October 2021.

 In the Super Famicom version, the player can adjust the number of lives and credits, as well as the skill setting, although there is no two-player mode.
 Playing "Easy" mode only gets the player to the end of the third level, after which the game ends, giving the player a stern message in Japanese, then asking them in English to try the next level (normal).
 A noticeable difference is the appearance of the common female enemy Fox, whose breasts are visible after being knocked down in the arcade version.
 The console version slightly alters her shirt to be fully covered when knocked down.

 Reception

-In Japan, Game Machine listed Undercover Cops on their August 15, 1992 as being the sixth most-successful table arcade unit of the month.
-RePlay also reported the game to be the tenth most-popular arcade game at the time.
+In Japan, Game Machine listed Undercover Cops as the sixth most-successful table arcade unit of August 1992.
+In North America, RePlay listed it as the tenth most popular arcade game of August 1992.

-In 2023, Time Extension included the game on their top 25 "Best Beat 'Em Ups of All Time" list.
+In 2023, Time Extension included the game on their list of the top 25 "Best Beat 'Em Ups of All Time".